Porsche - Tyres

 Tyre size: is determined by width in millimetres (265), height/width ratio in percent (40), tyre construction (R = radial tyre) and rim diameter in inches (21).Tyre size: is determined by width in millimetres (265), height/width ratio in percent (40), tyre construction (R = radial tyre) and rim diameter in inches (21).

-Porsche and Michelin have worked closely together for almost half a century.
-Since 2002, Michelin has also been Porsche’s global tyre cooperation partner.
-This means we collaborate long before any particular vehicle’s market launch, to design, develop and manufacture tyres specifically tailored to match the demands of the new model, and to enhance its safety, agility, control and performance.
+Porsche and Michelin have been working together closely for almost half a century.
+Since 2002, Michelin has also been Porsche`s global tyre cooperation partner.
+As such, we collaborate on developing tyres specifically tailored to the demands of a new model long before a vehicle’s market launch to fine-tune its safety, agility, control and performance features.

 Visit page